automerge/automerge/automerge-wasm/README.md

 An Actor is a unique id that distinguishes a single writer to a document.
 It can be any hex string.

 An Object id uniquely identifies a Map, List or Text object within a document.
-This id comes as a string in the form on `{number}@{actor}` - so `"10@aabbcc"` for example.
+This id comes as a string in the form of `{number}@{actor}` - so `"10@aabbcc"` for example.
 The string `"_root"` or `"/"` can also be used to refer to the document root.
-These strings are durable and can be used on any decendant or copy of the document that generated them.
+These strings are durable and can be used on any descendant or copy of the document that generated them.

-Heads refers to a set of hashes that uniquly identifies a point in time in a documents history.
+Heads refers to a set of hashes that uniquely identifies a point in time in a document's history.
 Heads are useful for comparing documents state or retrieving past states from the document.

 ### Using the Library and Creating a Document

 This is a rust/wasm package and will work in a node or web environment.
-Node is able to load wasm syncronously but a web environment is not.
+Node is able to load wasm synchronously but a web environment is not.
 The default import of the package is a function that returns a promise that resolves once the wasm is loaded.

 This creates a document in node.
 The memory allocated is handled by wasm and isn't managed by the javascript garbage collector and thus needs to be manually freed.